 A bookmaker physically present at a racecourse or event.

 In outright betting a bet is placed on the result of a sports tournament instead of on a single game or match in that tournament.
 Outright bets can be placed before or after a tournament starts.
 Winning bets are only paid out once the tournament has produced a winner.

 A competitor considered unlikely to win an event, as reflected in long (high) odds.
 The opposite of a favourite.

 A term describing a book with a negative profit margin for a bookmaker.
 In this situation, punters who backed every selection in the book would have returns greater than the total value of their stakes.

 Abbreviated as OU, a bet that the total combined points, runs, or goals of both teams in a game will be either higher or lower than a specified combined score.
 In football, for example, over/under goals bets are popular.

 over/under goals bet

-An over/under goals bet is a bet on whether the number of goals scored in a match will be higher or lower than a specified total.
+An over/under goals bet is a bet on whether the total number of goals scored in a match will be higher or lower than the goal total specified in your bet.

 A betting situation in which the potential return is greater than the risk due to odds being inaccurately high.

 A horse race that's not a stakes race.